SyifanIkhtiardi/SyifanIkhtiardi/README.md

 # Hi I'm Ifan 👋
 Welcome to my github profile

+## About Me

+I'm a A Quality Assurance Engineer with 7 months of internship experience.
+Experienced in creating test cases and executing them to improve the functionality of the company's software.
+Possesses excellent problem-solving skills and attention to detail, resulting in the production of high-quality software.

+Feel free to reach out to me via email at ikhtiardi.s@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/syifanikhtiardi/).
 <!--
 **SyifanIkhtiardi/SyifanIkhtiardi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.